rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 }
 ```

-Now it's time to reap the benefits!
+Now, it's time to reap the benefits!

 Let's delete code.

-In the example we can get rid of the following snippets:
+In the example, we can get rid of the following snippets:

 ```typescript
   implements OnInit, OnDestroy